-The data above spells it out: Real estate investing returns vary widely depending on where you’re active.
-If your properties aren’t delivering the ROI you’ve been hoping for, then branch out location-wise.
+The data above spells it out: Real estate investing returns vary widely depending on where you're active.
+If your properties aren't delivering the return on investment (ROI) you've been hoping for, then branch out location-wise.
 Try a real estate investment in a new city or even a new state.
-Just be sure to do your research and identify the highest-potential real estate market possible before diving in.
-You’ll also want a plan in place for how you’ll manage the property (or just the deal) from far away.
+Just be sure to do your research and identify the real estate market with the highest potential possible before diving in.
+You'll also want a plan in place for how you'll manage the property (or just the deal) from far away.

 Increase your rents and prices

 Obviously, if you charge more rent or price your flips higher, you'll make more cash.
 You'll just need to be careful here and make sure the price hike is justified.
 If it's not, you might find yourself with a vacant property -- and that can hurt your earnings (and cash flow) more than anything.

 Real estate investor salaries are what you make of them.
 Your earnings directly correlate with the work you put in and the deals you strike.
 Not making what you hoped?
 Up the ante and try a new type of investment, try a new housing market, or improve your negotiating skills.
 In real estate, there's always a way to increase those earnings and build the wealth you want.

 Don't forget: Not all real estate investing is active.
 If you're looking to earn passive income from real estate, look into investing in a real estate investment trust (REIT) or real estate stocks.
 Crowdfunded deals can also be a great way to get in on up-and-coming investments and developments.